willis240/willis240.github.io/README.md

 - Read an article on how [IoT and Grafana are affecting rural Africa](https://grafana.com/blog/2019/05/01/how-iot-and-grafana-are-enabling-electrification-across-rural-africa/)
 - Went through a [more in-depth Python tutorial](https://github.com/trekhleb/learn-python)

+#### May 21

+- Finished going through the more in-depth Python tutorial
+- Got a development environment for Python setup in Ubuntu (I previously just had one in Windows)

 ## About Me